Beyond Accuracy: A Stability-Aware Metric for Multi-Horizon Forecasting: Experiments

 \subsection{Training}

 For each time series in the M4 Hourly dataset, we perform the following training and evaluation procedure:

-\textbf{Data Splitting}.
+\textbf{1.
+Data Splitting}.
 We partition each series into training and test sets using a 60-40 split ratio.
 Given a time series of length $T$, the training set consists of the $[0, 0.6T]$ observations and the remaining observations go into the test set for out-of-sample evaluation.

-\textbf{Hyperparameter Selection}.
-We employ the auto-ARIMA algorithm from the \texttt{pmdarima} library \cite{smith2017pmdarima} to automatically determine the optimal SARI hyperparameters $(p, d, P, D, s)$.
+\textbf{2.
+Hyperparameter Selection}.
+We employ the auto-ARIMA algorithm from the \texttt{statsforecast} library \cite{garza2022statsforecast} to automatically determine the optimal SARI hyperparameters $(p, d, P, D, s)$.
 The auto-ARIMA performs a stepwise search over the hyperparameter space.
+The search space is constrained to $p \in \{0, 1, 2, 3\}$, $P \in \{0, 1\}$, and the seasonal period is fixed at $s = 24$ to capture the daily cycle present in hourly data.
 The Akaike Information Criterion (AIC) is used as the metric for comparison, which accounts for both model fit and model complexity.
 This automated hyperparameter selection procedure ensures that our models are tuned to the specific pattern of each time series in the dataset.

-\textbf{Traditional Model Fitting}.
-Using the hyperparameters found by auto-ARIMA, we create a traditional SARI model using \texttt{statsmodel} library \cite{seabold2010statsmodels}.
+\textbf{3.
+Traditional Model Fitting}.
+Using the hyperparameters found by auto-ARIMA, we create a traditional SARI model using \texttt{statsmodels} library \cite{seabold2010statsmodels}.
 The model is fitted on the training set using maximum likelihood estimation (MLE) with standard one-step-ahead forecast error minimization as the optimization objective.
-This serves as a benchmark for comparing with the optimized model under our novel metric.
+This serves as a benchmark for comparison with the model optimized under our novel metric.
+The fitted MLE coefficients — AR parameters, seasonal AR parameters, noise standard deviation, and intercept — are saved and used to warm-start the differentiable model in the next stage.

-\textbf{Differentiable Model Fitting}.
+\textbf{4.
+Differentiable Model Fitting}.
 We start by creating a differentiable SARI model with the same hyperparameters as the traditional model.
-The autoregressive coefficients are treated as learnable parameters.
-They are initialized as random floats in the interval $(-1, 1)$.
+The autoregressive coefficients are treated as learnable parameters and warm-started from the MLE solution obtained in the traditional fitting stage.
+Warm-starting is essential because random initialization places the seasonal AR parameters far from the MLE solution and causes the optimizer to spend a large number of epochs in a flat loss region before converging.
+The MLE solution provides a good initialization from which the AC score optimization makes fine-grained adjustments.